easement/kanopy-tomatoes/kanopy-rt-extension/README.md

 2. The extension will automatically:
    - Extract the movie title and year
    - Search Rotten Tomatoes for the movie
-   - Display the scores in a floating overlay
+   - Display the scores directly below the movie title
-3. **Manual**: Click the "🍅 RT Scores" button in the top-left corner to refresh scores
-4. **Popup**: Click the extension icon in your browser toolbar for additional controls

 ## How It Works